Research, Analysis and Feasibility of Managed Retreat in Hawaiʻi

 After Phase 1 of Ventura, CA Managed Retreat Project at Surfers’ Point (Credit: Paul Jenkin, 2015)

-The project to Assess the Feasibility and Implications of Managed Retreat Strategies for Vulnerable Coastal Areas in Hawai‘i involved four main tasks: 1) Background Research consisting of literature review; 2) development of four Scenario Profiles that are model or representative portraits of areas in Hawai‘i needing retreat due to sea level rise and/or other coastal hazards; 3) a Symposium on managed retreat with keynote speakers and expert panelists; and 4) a Final Report, summarizing the results gathered from each prior task.
+The project to Assess the Feasibility and Implications of Managed Retreat Strategies for Vulnerable Coastal Areas in Hawai‘i involved four main tasks: 1) Background Research consisting of literature review; 2) development of four Scenario Profiles – single-family homes; resorts, hotels and condominiums; urban areas; and critical infrastructure – that are representative of areas in Hawai‘i potentially needing retreat due to sea level rise and/or other coastal hazards; 3) a Symposium on managed retreat with keynote speakers and expert panelists; and 4) a Final Report, summarizing the results gathered from each prior task.

 Click the links below to view the presentations from the symposium.